Timmoth/AsyncMonolith/README.md

-        MaxAttempts = 5, // Number of times a failed message is retried ProcessorMinDelay = 10, // Minimum millisecond delay before the next message is processed ProcessorMaxDelay = 1000, // Maximum millisecond delay before the next message is processed });
+        MaxAttempts = 5, // Number of times a failed message is retried ProcessorMinDelay = 10, // Minimum millisecond delay before the next message is processed ProcessorMaxDelay = 1000, // Maximum millisecond delay before the next message is processed DbType = DbType.PostgreSql, // Type of database being used (use DbType.Ef if not supported) });
     builder.Services.AddControllers();